 “Many of our students and their families are feeling the strain of this global crisis, especially financially,” said Young.
 “By putting dollars into their hands, we hope to help offset some of the costs they have incurred from campus disruptions related to the coronavirus.
 We are following the guidelines provided by the U.S. Department of Education and are allocating funding in a way that impacts the greatest number of students.”

 This financial distribution is part of the Higher Education Emergency Relief Fund (HEERF), which was established and funded by the federal government through the CARES Act.
-The purpose of the funding is to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
+The purpose of the funding is to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to the coronavirus.